jax-ml/jax/docs/debugging/checkify_guide.md

 <!--* freshness: { reviewed: '2023-02-28' } *-->

-**TL;DR** Checkify lets you add `jit`-able runtime error checking (e.g. out of bounds indexing) to your JAX code.
+**Summary:** Checkify lets you add `jit`-able runtime error checking (e.g. out of bounds indexing) to your JAX code.
 Use the `checkify.checkify` transformation together with the assert-like `checkify.check` function to add runtime checks to JAX code:

 ```python
 from jax.experimental import checkify